-31. SCE's proposed budget of \$1.5 million to remove event days from calculations is not sufficiently justified.
+30. SCE's proposed budget of \$1.5 million to remove event days from calculations is not sufficiently justified.

-32. SCE should be authorized to recover \$500,000 each in its BIP and AP-I budgets, or a total of \$1 million, to remove Event Days from BIP and AP-I incentive calculations.
-SCE should be authorized to submit a Tier 2 advice letter seeking fund-shifting of an additional \$500,000 total to implement this change.
+31. SCE should be authorized to recover \$250,000 each in its BIP and AP-I budgets, or a total of \$500,000, to remove Event Days from BIP and AP-I incentive calculations.

-33. SCE's proposed incentive increases are a reasonable balance as compared to higher incentive levels proposed by intervenors.
+32. SCE's proposed incentive calculation methodology is a reasonable balance as compared to higher incentive levels proposed by intervenors.

-34. SCE's proposed BIP incentive level increases are reasonable and should be approved.
+33. SCE's methodology for revising its BIP incentive levels is reasonable and should be approved.

-35. SCE's BIP should be approved, as amended, and SCE should be authorized to recover \$276.97 million for BIP Category 1 costs.
+34. SCE's BIP should be approved, as amended, and SCE should be authorized to recover \$276.97 million for BIP Category 1 costs.

-36. BIP participants should be allowed to re-consider their BIP FSL or participation following approval of this decision.
+35. BIP participants should be allowed to re-consider their BIP FSL or participation following updates that result from this decision, including program design and incentive changes.

-37. SCE's proposed AP-I incentive rates are reasonable.
+36. SCE's proposed methodology for revising its AP-I incentive levels is reasonable and should be approved.

-38. SCE should be authorized to recover \$21.25 million for AP-I program Category 1 costs for 2024-2027.
+37. SCE should be authorized to recover \$21.25 million for AP-I program Category 1 costs for 2024-2027.

-39. It is reasonable for PG&E to sunset the SmartAC program, given the start of the ART program.
+38. It is reasonable for PG&E to sunset the SmartAC program, given the start of the ART program.

-40. It is reasonable to end PG&E's Commercial SmartAC program, given the lack of customers.
+39. It is reasonable to end PG&E's Commercial SmartAC program, given the lack of customers.

-41. PG&E's proposed SmartAC program changes are reasonable.
+40. PG&E's proposed SmartAC program changes are reasonable.

-42. PG&E's SmartAC program should be approved, as amended, and PG&E should be authorized to recover \$5.697 million for its SmartAC program from 2024-2027.
+41. PG&E's SmartAC program should be approved, as amended, and PG&E should be authorized to recover \$5.697 million for its SmartAC program from 2024-2027.

-43. PG&E's ART program is reasonable, as amended, and PG&E should be authorized to recover \$23.8 million for the ART program.
+42. PG&E 's ART program is reasonable, as amended, and PG&E should be authorized to recover \$43.8 million for the ART program.